 Your message doesn’t attract your target audience

 If you’re having trouble attracting the right clients, it’s possible that your design and message don’t really speak to them.
-You realize you’re not using the right words and images.
-You begin to doubt your whole brand strategy.
+You realize you’re not using the right words and images and begin to doubt your whole brand strategy.

 You want to look more professional